 A: We usually call those staging expenses, but they fit under professional services as well.

 - Does coffee qualify as a business meal if it was for meeting a client?

 A: Yes; it’s only your lunch the IRS won’t buy.
 As long as you’re with a client, colleague or prospect 50% of that meal is deductible.

 - Does dry cleaning qualify as an expense?
 What category if it does?

 A: Good question and a common issue; it’s actually not deductible unless the cleaning is for professional equipment/uniforms.
-Usually the only things that qualify here are like scrubs for medical workers, equipment and specialized clothing for construction workers, etc.
+Usually, the only things that qualify here are scrubs for medical workers, equipment, and specialized clothing for construction workers, etc.